Help Line Advocate

 Event Planning Committees

-St. Vincent de Paul hosts several coat, toy, and food distributions throughout the holiday season.
-These programs would not be possible without the volunteers and donors who give of their time, talent, and treasure.
+St. Vincent de Paul hosts several coat, toy and food distributions throughout the holiday season.
+These programs would not be possible without the volunteers and donors who give their time, talent and treasure.
 Contact Rachel Nartker with any questions or to sign up to help.

-Volunteers needed for registration, hospitality, sorting and stocking, and assisting neighbors as they pick out coats.
+Volunteers needed for registration, hospitality, sorting and stocking, as well as assisting neighbors as they pick out coats.
+Distributions are held at various locations.

 Thanksgiving Food Distribution